-Economic Dependence
+(o) Economic Dependence

 RAV is dependent on the Commonwealth Government's Attorney-General's Department and the Department of Social Services for a substantial portion of its revenue used for its operations.
 At the date of this report the Board has no reason to believe the Commonwealth Government through these departments will not continue to fund RAV for delivery of specialist family services and relationships support services.
+The major funding agreement has been renewed for a further period of 5 years from July 2014 to June 2019.

-Comparative figures
+(p) Comparative figures